These are some of the accessories that can be custom ordered for that special wedding.

 Custom Embroidered Kippot

 A fancy scrollwork design for the groom and simpler silk kippot for the rest of the wedding party.
 All made from gold silk and lined.
 The lining can also be embroidered with the couple’s name and wedding date.
 These are not for the guests — maximum of 10 can be ordered.
-Embroidered kippot are $50 each; regular silk are $40 each.
+Yes you can have 1- 2 different colors or patterns of silk.
+Embroidered kippot are $60 each; plain silk are $40 each.

 Silk Bow Ties